cfuchs981/catan-spectator/README.md

 A GUI for Mac and Windows for spectating and logging games of Settlers of Catan.

-Other projects can read log files and do useful things, i.e.
+Other projects can read game logs and do useful things, i.e.

-* teach a machine learning model: AI research, see http://github.com/rosshamish/goodcatan
 * semi-automated tournaments: draws, matchups, stats, tiebreakers computed from game logs.
+* machine learning: game outcome prediction, AI development

 Todos are listed below.